gwu-cs-os/gwu_os_editors/emacs/README.md

 - With the provided configuration, spellchecking is constantly on.
     It will even spellcheck the comments in your code.
     If you see a word underlined and colored yellow or red, that means emacs doesn't recognize the word.
-    Use `alt-$` when on one of these words to bring up a menu of suggested fixes.
+    Use `meta-$` when on one of these words to bring up a menu of suggested fixes.
 - Emacs has modes for just about every programming environment, including markdown.
 - Of course, syntax highlighting and auto-indentation are assumed features.
 - Keyboard macros let you define a sequence of keypresses that you can reply easily, letting you automate repetitive tasks.